How long does it take to write a book, you ask? If you're a first-time author, you probably think it takes a LONG time.

 Thankfully, we have some good news for you…

 Writing a book can take far less time than you might imagine!
+But how long does it take to write a book?

 If you’re looking to write a brilliant book in a short amount of time that fits your lifestyle, we’ve got you covered.

 This guide contains the information, tools, and techniques you need to become a successful author as soon as possible.
+After reading this article, you will have a deep understanding of how long it takes to write a book and get it published.

 How to schedule a deadline for writing your book

-You can create the most beautiful book cover in the world and come up with a persuasive marketing plan.
+You can create the most beautiful book cover in the world and come up with a persuasive book marketing plan.
 However, if the writing itself is anything less than stellar, your readers will feel disappointed.

 Of course, it’s not enough to write well.
 You also need to write according to a realistic timeframe.